Table of Contents

 Patterns in your textiles are great.
 If you do it right.
 Do you remember in the 80’s when you had a comforter in the same pattern as your pillows which was in the same pattern as your curtains which was in the same pattern as your wallpaper border?

 That’s not the right way to do it.
-(Unless you OVER do it and then you might be just fine).

-Instead you want to mix different patterns.
+Instead, you want to mix different patterns.
+It’ll make your room look casual but still polished.

 #5 Wall Decor

+Can’t figure out how to add texture to your wall?
 Your walls are meant for more than just picture frames.
 You can hang lots of different things.
 You can even hang shelves which means you can put almost anything you want on the walls.

 An abstract painting like this one with thick acrylic paint can do a great job of adding not just tons of color and personality to your decor, but texture, too: